mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 // → 2
 ```

 The notation for getting at the elements inside an array also uses square brackets.
-A pair of square brackets immediately after an expression, with another expression inside of them, will look up the element in the left-hand expression that corresponds to the index given by the expression in the brackets.
+A pair of square brackets immediately after an expression, with another expression inside of them, will look up the element in the left-hand expression that corresponds to the *index* given by the expression in the brackets.

 The first index of an array is zero, not one.
 So the first element can be read with `listOfNumbers[0]`.
 If you don’t have a programming background, this convention might take some getting used to.
 But zero-based counting has a long tradition in technology, and as long as this convention is followed consistently (which it is, in JavaScript), it works well.

 ## Properties

-We’ve seen a few suspicious-looking expressions like myString.length (to get the length of a string) and Math.max (the maximum function) in past examples.
-These are expressions that access a property of some value.
-In the first case, we access the length property of the value in myString.
-In the second, we access the property named max in the Math object (which is a collection of mathematics-related values and functions).
+We’ve seen a few suspicious-looking expressions like `myString.length` (to get the length of a string) and `Math.max` (the maximum function) in past examples.
+These are expressions that access a *property* of some value.
+In the first case, we access the `length` property of the value in `myString`.
+In the second, we access the property named `max` in the `Math` object (which is a collection of mathematics-related values and functions).

 Almost all JavaScript values have properties.
-The exceptions are null and undefined.
+The exceptions are `null` and `undefined`.
 If you try to access a property on one of these nonvalues, you get an error.

 ``` javascript
 null.length;
 // → TypeError: Cannot read property 'length' of null
 ```

 The two most common ways to access properties in JavaScript are with a dot and with square brackets.
-Both `value.x` and `value[x]` access a property on value—but not necessarily the same property.
+Both `value.x` and `value[x]` access a property on `value`—but not necessarily the same property.
 The difference is in how x is interpreted.
 When using a dot, the part after the dot must be a valid variable name, and it directly names the property.
-When using square brackets, the expression between the brackets is evaluated to get the property name.
+When using square brackets, the expression between the brackets is *evaluated* to get the property name.
 Whereas value.x fetches the property of value named “x”, `value[x]` tries to evaluate the expression x and uses the result as the property name.

-So if you know that the property you are interested in is called “length”, you say value.length.
-If you want to extract the property named by the value held in the variable i, you say value[i].
+So if you know that the property you are interested in is called “length”, you say `value.length`.
+If you want to extract the property named by the value held in the variable `i`, you say `value[i]`.
 And because property names can be any string, if you want to access a property named “2” or “John Doe”, you must use square brackets: value[2] or `value["John Doe"]`.
 This is the case even though you know the precise name of the property in advance, because neither “2” nor “John Doe” is a valid variable name and so cannot be accessed through dot notation.

 The elements in an array are stored in properties.
 Because the names of these properties are numbers and we often need to get their name from a variable, we have to use the bracket syntax to access them.
-The length property of an array tells us how many elements it contains.
+The `length` property of an array tells us how many elements it contains.
 This property name is a valid variable name, and we know its name in advance, so to find the length of an array, you typically write `array.length` because that is easier to write than `array["length"]`.

 ## Methods

-Both string and array objects contain, in addition to the length property, a number of properties that refer to function values.
+Both string and array objects contain, in addition to the `length` property, a number of properties that refer to function values.

 ``` javascript
 var doh = "Doh";